-5.11.3 Water-Side Construction and Phasing
+5.10.3 Water-Side Construction and Phasing

 Project construction for the water-side components is anticipated to take approximately four years, starting in January 2025, and ending in December 2029.
 Construction of the water-side components would occur in five phases, starting with WSZ-1 and ending with WSZ-5.
 The five phases would overlap with the construction phasing for the land-side development.
+Any redevelopment of commercial slips will provide for continuity of operations.
+Notably, there are several existing transbay utilities adjacent to the project (16" Water, 8" HP Gas, 24" Sewer Force Main, 30" Sewer Force Main, SDG&E 69KV, 10" HP Gas).
+It is not anticipated or proposed for these transbay utilities to be upgraded or replaced for the Project.